Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 ### Main entrypoint: `FileUpload/FileUpload.tsx`

-- This component is made up of a file input, file list, and some headings and hint text used to display messages to user.
+- This component is made up of a file input, file list, and some headings and hint text used to display messages to the user.
 The component accepts props that determine whether to display that list in a table or not and what actions should happen on scan, upload, delete etc.
 - Responsible for tracking the overall list of file items in React state.
 As files change,  due to user interaction or async requests resolving, the display of files changes.
 - Responsible for async file upload to S3 and displaying inline errors per file.
 - Ideally this component is agnostic to file type and business logic related to the type of file being uploaded.
 This would keep the component re-usable for any type of file needed in the application (e.g. even something like uploading a staff photo for an user avatar could be handled by this same UI if we keep business logic isolated).
 - We don't really consider the file "complete" until its been uploaded and scanned.
 A file that is not complete will not be included in API requests to save a form with FileUpoad in use.
 - The underlying file input (HTML `<input type=file/>`) is a rare example in our codebase of a [controlled component](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
-We use a [`ref`](https://react.dev/learn/manipulating-the-dom-with-refs#when-react-attaches-the-refs) to access files in the input and clears the input's `value` after each change.
+We use a [`ref`](https://react.dev/learn/manipulating-the-dom-with-refs#when-react-attaches-the-refs) to access files in the input and clear the input's `value` after each change.
 This is not standard behavior for an HTML input (usually when you drop something in the input `value` it stays there).
-However, this allows us to takeover control handling of files for the file items list and the underlying form in relation input.
+However, this allows us to takeover control of handling of files for the file items list and the underlying form in relation to input.

 ### Related files and subcomponents